 I remember contemplating again that phenomenon of joy and pain coexisting.
-I listened to Candy express the joy she felt while feeling his kicks and wiggles, and I witnessed her tears as each day brought her closer to a painful goodbye.
+I listened to Candy express the JOY she felt while feeling his kicks and wiggles, and I witnessed her tears as each day brought her closer to a painful goodbye.
 I wondered how torturous it must feel to know for so many weeks that the day was coming, so different than the unexpected whirlwind loss I have known.
-I watched Candy’s strength as she chose to embrace every happiness she could of knowing he was still with her, and I doubted I could show such steadfast assurance if I were in her shoes.
+I watched Candy’s strength as she chose to embrace every happiness she could of knowing he was still with her, and I doubted I could show such bravery if I were in her shoes.

-This was the first time I remember saying thank You for what I have been through.
-Not thank You that Ellianna died, but thank you that because of it I could reach out to Candy in a way I never would have known how before.
-I know how wishfully I long for others to acknowledge my daughter’s life, to say her name, to not ignore that she was here for four and a half glorious months.
+This was the first time I remember thanking Jesus for what I had been through.
+Not thank you that Ellianna died, but thank you that because of it I could reach out to Candy in a way I never would have known how before.
+I know how desperately I long for others to acknowledge my daughter’s life; to say her name, to not ignore that she was here for four and a half glorious months.
 So I listened carefully to the importance behind his chosen name, Beau Emmanuel.
-I prayed for a miracle, and I prayed for grace if that miracle didn’t come.
-I anointed Candy’s beautiful belly with oil, and prayed for her and this delicate but lively little boy whose life could be felt beneath her skin.
+I prayed for a miracle, and I prayed for grace if that miracle didn’t come in the way we hoped.
+I anointed Candy’s beautiful belly with oil, and prayed for her and this delicate but lively little boy whose life could be seen and felt beneath her skin.

-Remember how “God doesn’t waste pain?”
-I hated, hated that someone I love was having to face this tragedy, but I was oh so thankful that God could use my pain, my healing, my hope, to come alongside my friend and help her survive the impossible, just as I have, one day at a time.
+Remember how I’ve said God doesn’t waste pain?
+I hated, hated that someone I love was having to face this tragedy, but I was so grateful that God would use my pain, my healing, my hope, to come alongside my friend and help her survive the impossible just like I am; one day at a time.

 Only days after Beau’s memorial service, Candy came to me looking for an outlet to share her story.
 This brave and compassionate woman already knows that she wants to help other moms going through what she is.
-Candy expressed how hard it was to have so many questions and unknowns about being pregnant with a baby diagnosed with Trisomy.
-She wants to minister to other moms by helping to answer their questions and ease some of their anxieties by sharing her experience.
+Candy expressed how hard it was to have so many questions and unknowns about being pregnant with a baby with an unsurvivable diagnosis.
+She wants to minister to other moms by sharing her experience.